denersoares/D4rwin/README.md

 Key Features:
 - Executes BLAST using configuration parameters like E-value, minimum sequence coverage, number of threads (processors), database type (nucleotides, proteins, etc.), use of the DUST filter, and strand orientation (positive, negative, or both).
 - Includes multiple retries (up to 3 attempts) in case of errors or memory exhaustion, with increasing time intervals between attempts (10, 15, and 30 minutes).
+- Implements a twelve-hour time limit for each execution to ensure the task is restarted in case of server overload.
 - If the maximum retries are reached without success, the batch is skipped, and the process continues, allowing the user to split the remaining batches for further analysis.
 - Generates a table file (.outfl) containing essential alignment data, such as:
   - Accession numbers for the query and reference sequences.